Best cloud-based relational database options for the enterprise

 "Not all organisations will be ready to go all-cloud.
 The other thing you will start to see is the importance of multi-cloud as I don't think large organisations will want to be solely dependent on a single cloud provider," he said.

 The advantages of using a relational database in the cloud is that it is a familiar, and popular format - especially for data analytics - while also accelerating the business by leveraging the cloud to bring down cost and increase speed and scalability.
 This allows businesses to get the most out of existing licenses with, say, Oracle, while also advancing a cloud strategy.

 As cloud storage is cheap, organisations willing to move their database to the cloud can take advantage of multiple replication for backups, six at minimum with most providers, to get much improved failover.

 Then there is the advantage of not having to manage and administer your own database as the cloud providers offer database-as-a-service (DaaS).

-Here are 12 of the best relational databases options to be run in the cloud:
+Here are some of the best relational databases options to be run in the cloud: